kevinslin/seed-xkcd/vault/xkcd.a-�.md

   license: Creative Commons 2.5
 ---
 ![If you want in on the fun, map a key on your keyboard to the sequence U+0041 U+0020 U+FFFD (or U+0021 U+0020 U+FFFD for the exclamation point version), and then no update can never take this away from you.](https://imgs.xkcd.com/comics/i.png)
+> "A �", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript